Tune

 Design system.

-Using Figma, I designed logos for the brand and the library page and created custom icons for the tab bar and other features.
+Using Figma, I designed the brand logo. the library page logo, and a suite of custom icons for the tab bar and other features.

 Design system

-Finally, I created a component library that would make up the wireframes of the high-fidelity prototype.
+Additionally, I created a component library to form the foundation of the high-fidelity prototype.

 The bold aesthetic creates a fun, distinctive experience while maintaining clear visual hierarchy and intuitive navigation.